 It’s easy to trick your eyes!
 When used correctly, mirrors make a bathroom feel bigger and lighter.
 Rather than having a mirror covering the width of your sink/vanity, consider having a larger mirror which stretches across the wall.

-If you can’t, choose a mirror with a unique shape as this will draw the eye and then use a shaving mirror or two to spread light around the room.
+If you can’t, choose a mirror with a unique shape as this will create interest and then use a shaving mirror or two to spread light throughout the room.

 #3 Slide right in!

 Traditional doors use need quite a bit of space and can even make some of the room unusable.
 It doesn’t have to be that way!
 Sliding or pocket doors are simple to install yourself and as they run parallel to the wall, they free up space you can use better.

 Most don’t realise how powerful bathroom tiles are.
 Use tiny tiles in a small bathroom, and the room will feel compact.
 Laying tiles vertical will have a different feel to a horizontal arrangement.